HeartBeat-SE/System-Design/README.md

 The folder [data](data) includes two json files containing the source data of users and AED locations.

-In the [user model](models/users.js) it is implemented the behavior of the APIs.
+In the [user model](models/users.js) it is implemented the behavior of the users' APIs.

+In the [emergency model](models/emergency.js) it is implemented the behavior emergencies' APIs.

 The [index file](index.js) models the API endpoints that enable communications between clients and servers.